okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/registration-inline-hook-new-draft/main/index.md

 To preview a profile enrollment (self-service registration) request and response:

 1. In the Admin Console, go to **Workflow** > **Inline Hooks**.
-1. Select the registration inline hook name you created.
+1. Select the registration inline hook name that you created.
 1. Click **Preview**.
 1. In the **Configure Inline Hook request** block, select an end user from your org in the **data.userProfile** field.
 That is, select a value from your `data.user.profile` object.
 1. Under **requestType**, select **Self-Service Registration**.
 1. From the **Preview example Inline Hook request** block, select **Generate Request**.
-   The end user's request information in JSON format, that is sent to the external service, appears.
+   The end user's request information in JSON format that is sent to the external service appears.
 1. Optional: Click **Edit** to update your request before previewing the response.
 For this example, you can change the email domain to view a response that accepts or denies the registration.
 That is, a user registering with an `okta.com` email or not.
 Click **Save**.
 1. From the **View service's response** block, click **View Response**.